nx-lr/protea/readme.md

 ## Introduction

-Trinity is a programming language in the making, with three goals: simplicity, flexibility and performance.
-It combines the best of functional, object-oriented and imperative programming paradigms, for the web, desktop and mobile, while compiling to JavaScript and WebAssembly.
+Trinity is a programming language intended for both backend and frontend web development, with a focus on malleability, conciseness, flexibility and performance.
+It combines multiple paradigms and ideas from multiple languages, all while compiling to JavaScript and WebAssembly to deliver performant, type-safe and highly-optimized code.

 ```coffee
 # Assignment